Slacker Logo

 Biography

-Spacedust were the British production duo of Paul Glancy and Duncan Glasson.
-They had a number one hit single in the UK Singles Chart in 1998 with "Gym and Tonic".
-The track was technically a cover of Bob Sinclar's single "Gym Tonic," although the song only credits Spacedust as the sole writer and producer.
+Spacedust, a British music production duo consisting of Paul Glancy and Duncan Glasson, originated in England.
+Their breakthrough came with the release of "Gym and Tonic" on March 8, 1998, which reached Number 1 on the UK Singles Chart.
+The track was technically a cover of Bob Sinclar's single "Gym Tonic," although Spacedust were credited as the sole writers and producers.
 A full release of Sinclar's original song was refused by Jane Fonda, who was sampled on the record.
-The music video, despite being made in the late 1990s, was made to look cheap even though it cost over £10,000.
-It regularly features on VH1's "worst videos" lists.
-After this number one, they released a further hit "Let's Get Down!", which was based on Chic's "I Want Your Love".
-Both tracks were released on the East West Records label.
+The music video for "Gym and Tonic", despite being made in the late 1990s, was intentionally produced to look cheap, costing over £10,000.
+It regularly featured on VH1's "worst videos" lists.
+Following this success, they released the hit single "Let's Get Down", based on Chic’s "I Want Your Love".
+Both tracks were released under the East West Records label.
+"Let's Get Down" peaked at Number 20 on the UK Singles Chart.
+Despite their chart success, Spacedust did not release any further notable material after "Let's Get Down".

 Read All Read Less